gabes135/gabes135.github.io_old/_pitches/01-eqs-of-motion.md

 ---
 title: "Equation of Motion"
 permalink: /pitches/eqs-of-motion/
-excerpt: "The forces that act on a pitched baseball and the resultalt motion."
+excerpt: "The forces that act on a pitched baseball."
 last_modified_at: 2019-06-24T15:39:00-08:00
 toc: true
 mathjax: true